api2cart/scala-sdk/docs/CustomerApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = CustomerApi("https://api.api2cart.com/v1.1")
-    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val start: Int = 0 // Int | This parameter sets the number from which you want to get entities

     val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

+    val ids: String = 24,25 // String | Retrieves customers specified by ids

+    val sinceId: String = 56 // String | Retrieve entities starting from the specified id.

+    val customerListId: String = exampleListId // String | The numeric ID of the customer list in Demandware.

+    val groupId: String = 3 // String | Customer group_id

+    val storeId: String = 1 // String | Retrieves customers specified by store id

+    val avail: Boolean = false // Boolean | Defines category's visibility status

+    val findValue: String = mail@gmail.com // String | Entity search that is specified by some value

+    val findWhere: String = email // String | Customer search that is specified by field

     val createdFrom: String = 2010-07-29 13:45:52 // String | Retrieve entities from their creation date